2 - 40 pounds

 13" - 39"

 Brown Trout are a medium-sized premier cold-water game and sport fish.
 It has been introduced in suitable environments globally and is considered the backbone of many fisheries.
-These fish have brown or golden-brown backs and yellowish or white belly.
-Back and sides are covered with black spots.
+These fish have brown or golden-brown backs and a yellowish or white belly.
+The back and sides are covered with black spots.
 Head and tail are sometimes spotted.
 There is a small reddish or orange adipose fin near the tail.
 Brown trout can be distinguished from similar salmon by their vomerine teeth.

-Brown trout prefer to live in covers and cool, clear, and calm waters.
-A temperature of 54°F to 65°F is ideal for these fishes but can survive up to 75°F. Sea trout travel to seawater or ocean and return to freshwater for spawning.
+Brown Trout prefers to live in covers and cool, clear, and calm waters.
+A temperature of 54°F to 65°F is ideal for these fishes but can survive up to 75°F. Sea trout travel to brackish or ocean waters and return to freshwater for spawning.
 Found in small streams, large rivers, and any trout stream with the right water temperature, aquatic insects, and clean water.
 This species is usually restricted to freshwater, though a few migrate to the sea between spawnings.